 The names used just drip off the tongue; Gardiner, Curran, O’hAilpin.
 Always in that order.
-Like the columns of Ancient Greek architecture, they supported the entire infrastructure, emanating a sense of order, strength and balance.
-For much of the mid-Noughties, their omnipresence in Cork’s half-back line rendered team announcements obsolete, their unwavering consistency firmly shutting the door on all other aspirants to Cork’s first line of defense.
-While the natural metamorphosis of the team saw the names of those around them change, not even the passing of time could weaken that impenetrable fortification.
+Like the columns of Ancient Greece, they supported the entire infrastructure, emanating a sense of order, strength and balance.
+For much of the mid-Noughties, their omnipresence in Cork’s half-back line rendered team announcements obsolete, their unwavering consistency firmly shutting the door in the face of all other aspirants to Cork’s first line of defense.
+For the best part of six years, as the natural metamorphosis of the team saw the names of those around them change, not even the passing of time could weaken that impenetrable fortification.

 Just let the numbers do the talking.
 An alliance which debuted in the pulsating Munster Final of 2004, the indominable axis from Cork’s inner-city monopolised numbers five to seven for sixteen consecutive games.
 But for Sean Og’s suspension in the aftermath of the on-field skirmish with Clare in 2007, that figure would have stretched to twenty-three.
 In the thirty-five championship matches played between the ’04 defeat to Waterford and the 2010 All-Ireland semi-final defeat to Kilkenny, John Gardiner, Ronan Curran and Sean Og O’hAilpin played thirty-four, thirty-two and thirty-one times respectively.
 In total, they made a staggering twenty-eight appearances under the banner of Cork’s half-back line.